Sally W. Thurston, PhDAssociate Professor of Biostatistics

 - Barrett ES, Tran T, Thurston S, Furberg A-S, Ellison P, and Thune I (2013).
 Marriage and motherhood are associated with lower testosterone concentrations in women.
 Hormones and Behavior 63:72-79.

-- Strain JJ, Davidson PW, Thurston SW, Harrington D, Mulhern M, McAfee Al, van Wijngaarden E, Shamlaye CF, Henderson J, Watson G, Zareba G, Cory-Slechta DA, Lynch M, Wallace JMW, McSorley EM, Bonham MP, Stokes-Riner A, Sloane-Reeves J, Janciuras J, Wong R, Clarkson TW, Myers GJ (2012).
+- Strain JJ, Davidson PW, Thurston SW, Harrington D, Mulhern M, McAfee Al, van Wijngaarden E, Shamlaye CF, Henderson J, Watson G, Zareba G, Cory-Slechta DA, Lynch M, Wallace JMW, McSorley EM, Bonham MP, Stokes-Riner A, Sloane-Reeves J, Janciuras J, Wong R, Clarkson TW, and Myers GJ (2012).
 Maternal polyunsaturated fatty acid status but not prenatal methylmercury exposure is associated with children's language functions at age five years in the Seychelles.
 Journal of Nutrition 142:1943-1949.

 - Sagiv SK, Thurston SW, Bellinger DC, Altshul LM, and Korrick SA (2012).
 Neuropsychological measures of attention and impulse control among 8-year-old children exposed prenatally to organochlorines.
 Environmental Health Perspectives 120:904-909.